 An anti-aging facial can revitalise the skin as the products boost the production of collagen, which makes the skin firm.
 The hydration also gives the skin much needed moisture to keep the skin from drying.

-It is suitable for all skin types; those with oily or sensitive skins should ask for products suitable for their skin.
+It is suitable for all skin types; those with oily or sensitive skin should ask for products suitable for their skin.

 4. Intraceutical Facial